gwanho-0806/thread-safe-counter/README.md

 user	0m0.169s
 sys	0m0.439s

-mutex is faster than semaphore
+mutex is faster than semaphore because mutex allow one process but semaphore allow multiple access. so mutex is faster than semaphore

+i use ubuntu